saahen-sriyan-mishra/Flappy-Bird-Clone-UNITY/README.md

-This project is a clone of the popular Flappy Bird game, created using Unity(2022) and  C#(Visual Studio 2022) .
-The objective of the game is to navigate the bird through an endless series of pipes without hitting them.

 # Flappy Bird Clone

 This project is a recreation of the popular mobile game Flappy Bird using the Unity game engine.
 The player controls a bird, navigating it through a series of pipes by making it flap its wings to avoid obstacles.
 The game features a score system, game over conditions, and a simple user interface.